Hollenbach-lab/PING/README.md

   --threads <number_of_threads>
 ```

+Since the execution of PING can be time-consuming, we would recommend opening a [GNU Screen](https://www.gnu.org/software/screen/) session.

 Listed below are the arguments needed to run PING:
   - `--fqDirectory` Set to raw sequence directory or extracted fastq directory if extraction has already been performed
   - `--resultsDirectory` Set the results directory, one will be created if it does not already exist (all pipeline output will be recorded here)